Bepsman/chrome-extension/README.md

 SETUP INSTRUCTIONS:

 1. CREATE FOLDER STRUCTURE:
-   - Create a new folder called "wellfound-cover-letter-extension"
-   - Inside it, create these files with the exact names shown above
+   - Clone this repo or download and extract

-2. GET A NEW API KEY (IMPORTANT!):
+2. GET A NEW API KEY AND PASTE RESUME (IMPORTANT!):
    - Go to https://aistudio.google.com/app/apikey
    - Generate a new Gemini API key
    - Replace 'YOUR_NEW_API_KEY_HERE' in popup.js with your new key
    - NEVER share this key publicly!

-3. CREATE ICONS:
-   - You need 3 icon files: icon16.png, icon48.png, icon128.png
-   - You can create simple icons or use any PNG images (they just need to exist)
-   - Or temporarily remove the icons section from manifest.json
+   - Find const = RESUME DATA and paste your resume

 4. LOAD THE EXTENSION:
    - Open Chrome and go to: chrome://extensions/
    - Enable "Developer mode" (toggle in top-right)
    - Click "Load unpacked"
-   - Select your "wellfound-cover-letter-extension" folder
+   - Select your "wellfound-auto-crafter-extension" folder
    - The extension should now appear in your browser!

 5. HOW TO USE: